 This page provides information regarding forms of assistance that may be available to disaster survivors.
 Please note that not all programs are available for all disasters.
-Additionally, some programs require an approved application from an impacted State/Tribe.
+Additionally, some programs require an approved application from an impacted State or Territory.

 - Individual Disaster Assistance